 Online gambling regulation is a complex subject.
 Legislative attitudes toward gambling across the world are extraordinarily diverse.
 Some cultures seek to purge gambling entirely from their jurisdiction, whereas others positively encourage it as a means to boost their economy.

 But online gambling is tricky to pin down and prosecute, and for countries who do embrace it, there are numerous checks and balances in place.
 There’s a recognition that both the player and provider of online gambling games require protection.
 The emergence of cryptocurrency has added another dimension to the field, and online governance of gambling is a constantly evolving subject as a result.

 Those starting to set up online gambling websites need to take a few legislative factors into account when choosing the location of their site.

 Naturally one of the first things you’ll want to understand is the wider legislation of gambling.
 Some countries are very restrictive indeed when it comes to gambling.
 China and Russia, for instance, are in constant dispute with the gambling community, having enacted outright bans across the board.

 The US has a complex relationship with gambling – there is an ongoing dispute as to whether the Wire Act of 1971 applies to online gambling.
-Some states have effectively legalized online gambling, yet at a central level it remains illegal and even companies that deal with gambling transactions can face punitive measures.
+Some states have effectively legalized online gambling – you can see more about that here: https://sportsbettingny.com/

 The success of a gambling website depends on how a player gains access.
 Whilst the US cannot prosecute online websites whose physical location is outside America, it remains difficult to prosecute individuals using gambling websites.